joeornstein/promptr/README.md

 This function is particularly useful when including few-shot examples in the prompt.
-If you input these examples as a tidy dataframe, the `format_prompt()` function will paste them into the prompt them according to the template.
+If you input these examples as a tidy dataframe, the `format_prompt()` function will paste them into the prompt according to the template.
 The `examples` dataframe must have at least two columns, one called “text” and the other called “label”.

 ``` r
 examples <- data.frame(